 Welcome back to the How to Organize a Yoga Workshop series.
 In Part 1, you learned all the nitty gritty details about selecting a venue to host your yoga workshop.
 For Part 2, we’re tackling how to outline and flesh out your workshop topic.
+In Part 3, you’ll learn the key factors to successfully marketing your workshop.

 👉 When organizing a workshop, you might prefer to start with the topic first.
 By understanding the subject matter, and all its requirements, you’ll better be able to scout locations that match those needs.